-American vs Canadian Types of Radon Systems
+Differences Between American and Canadian Radon Systems

 How does that happen?
 The radon fan pulls warm moist air from below the ground which cools and condensates as it moves up the vent pipe.
 In freezing weather the air cools more and more the further it gets from the ground.
 The cooling moisture in the air condensates and collects as droplets as it comes in contact with the cold surface of the vent pipe and when cold enough the droplets freeze before they exit the pipe.
 The ice continues to form, building up and restricting air flow or totally stopping the air flow.